 How popular is the baby name Mareikura in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Mareikura and check out all the blog posts that mention the name Mareikura.
+Plus, check out all the blog posts that mention the name Mareikura.

 New Zealand’s top Maori baby names of 2013 were announced last month.

 According to the Department of Internal Affairs and the Maori Language Commission (Te Taura Whiri i te Reo Maori), the country’s most popular Maori names of 2013* were Aria and Nikau.

 Here are the top 20 Maori girl names and Maori boy names of 2013:

 This is the second-ever official list of popular Maori names, and it’s very different from the first list (2012).
 Notably, half of the girl names and nearly half of the boy names above are brand new.
 Two of the newbie boy names, Ari and Niko, now rank 2nd and 4th respectively.